-Pressure sores, also known as bed sores, are a significant injury that can take place if a person doesn’t move his or her body often enough.
-They’re common among neglected nursing home residents and those with physical restrictions, since they can’t shift their bodies when they feel pressure on a joint or particular area.
+Pressure sores, also known as bedsores, are significant injuries that can take place if a person doesn’t move his or her body often enough.
+They’re common among neglected nursing home residents and those with physical restrictions since they can’t shift their bodies when they feel pressure on a joint or particular area.

 Bed sores advance through four stages.
 These stages have specific symptoms as follows: